 It’s been a few too many hours since breakfast and you can’t stop your mouth from watering as you reach into the refrigerator and pull out a container that’s packed with delicious goodness for your lunch.
 You lift the lid and pop it in the microwave while you contemplate what you’re going to drink with your mid-day meal, not giving a second thought to how the plastic food container, that’s now rotating around in the microwave, might be damaging to your health.

-But times change, we learn more and we have the opportunity to do better.
-Today, we have the advantage of a great amount of information that allows us to make better informed choices about the materials we choose for food storage.
+But as times change, we learn more and we have the opportunity to do better.
+Today, we have the advantage of a great amount of information that allows us to make better-informed choices about the materials we choose for food storage.
 It turns out that plastic isn’t the gold-standard that we once thought it was.
-If you’re still using plastic, here are few things you might want to consider.
+If you’re still using plastic, here are a few things you might want to consider.

 An End to the Age of Tupperware

 If you’re like most people, you probably grew up with Tupperware or Rubbermaid containers lining the shelves of your refrigerator.
 If not, maybe you recall your parents reusing large margarine tubs for storing leftovers or sending food home with relatives on Thanksgiving.
 At the time, anything that would hold food was fair game – bonus points if it had a lid.

 Today, the scene in many refrigerators is quite different.
 Thanks to science, we now know that many of the chemicals used in the production of plastic are toxic and pose risks to human health.

 It all started several years ago with an awareness of BPA and the dangers that it presented when used in containers that were designed to hold food or beverages – such as baby bottles, sippy cups, and water bottles.
 In response to consumer backlash, the FDA banned the use of BPA in baby products.